Dealing with Aging Parents and Siblings: 5 Ways to Work Better Together

 It’s easy to fall back into that pattern and let them take on most of the responsibility of caring for your parents.

-Francine reminds us that isn’t fair to any sibling.
+Francine reminds us that it isn’t fair to any sibling.
 Take a step back and don’t fall into those old roles without thinking about it and talking things through.

 “They may not mean to, but parents can divide their adult children,” says Russo.

-Her example: You fly in to visit your mom and all she can talk about is how your brother called her a few times last week and how wonderful he is.
+Her example: You fly in to visit your mom, and all she can talk about is how your brother called her a few times last week and how wonderful he is.
 That will probably make you grind your teeth in frustration since you’ve just flown across the country to see her.

 Parents can also divide their children when they tell each person a different story about how they’re doing.